Mirdasid dynasty: Rise of the Mirdasid emirate

 In late 1024, Salih's forces besieged Aleppo, capturing the city and its citadel from the Fatimids in early 1025, bringing "to success the plan which guided [Salih's Kilabi] forebears for a century", in the words of Bianquis.
 By then, he had also captured a string of central Syrian towns and fortresses, including Sidon on the Mediterranean, Baalbek and Homs, affording his new, Aleppo-based emirate an outlet to the sea and control of the trade route to Damascus.
 Despite his conflict with the Fatimids, he gave formal allegiance to the Fatimid caliph al-Zahir (r.
 1021–1036), who, in turn, recognized him as emir of Aleppo.
 After Salih's Arab tribal alliance frayed with the defection of the Banu Kalb to the Fatimids in 1028, the Fatimid general Anushtakin al-Dizbari launched an assault against the Tayy in Palestine.
-Salih came to his ally's backing, but was slain in battle in 1029.
+Salih came to his ally's backing, but was slain in the Battle of al-Uqhuwana in 1029.
 This was soon after followed by the Fatimids resuming control over Salih's central Syrian domains.